Sanjaikee/Read-from-CSV/README.md

 ## PROGRAM:
 #Program to read contents from a CSV file.

-#Developed by: Thiyagarajan A
+#Developed by: Sanjai S

-#RegisterNumber: 212222240110
+#RegisterNumber: 23003393
 ```
 import pandas as pd
 df=pd.read_csv("/content/nba.csv")